slashrsm/cookieconsent/README.txt

      Users in roles with the "Administer cookieconsent settings" permission can alter the appearance of the cookie popup.

+   - Exclude role from CookieConsent

+     Users in roles with the "Exclude role from CookieConsent" will no see the cookie popup.
+This can be handy for admins for instance.

  * Customize the cookie settings in Configuration » System » Cookie settings

  * A default template (templates/cookieconsent.html.twig) is provided.
 Overwrite this template file in your theme to